 ARTICLE X – AMENDMENTS

-This Constitution may be amended, repealed or altered in whole or in part by a two-thirds majority vote at any duly organized General Membership Meeting provided a minimum of thirty (30) days notice posted clearly on the leagues website and via e-mail to all members based on the league database of Registration.
+This Constitution may be amended, repealed, or altered in whole or in part by a two-thirds majority vote at any duly organized General Membership Meeting provided a minimum of thirty (30) days notice posted clearly on the leagues website and via e-mail to all members based on the league database of Registration.
 All proposed changes shall be included in the notice of such meeting.

 This Constitution was approved by the Little League Membership on October 4, 2018.
+Amended on: October 5, 2025

-President’s Name (Print) Gabriele Settimi.
+President’s Name (Print) Robin Harding

-President’s Signature Date March 8th, 2022
+President’s Signature Date